steven640pixel/GalleryGPT/README.md

 ```

 ## Acknowledgement
 The project is built on top of the amazing [LLaVA](https://github.com/haotian-liu/LLaVA) repository and [ShareGPT4V](https://github.com/ShareGPT4Omni/ShareGPT4V) repository.
-Thanks for their contributions!
+Thanks for their contributions.

 If you find our work helpful to your research, please consider citing us with this BibTeX: